-Stork uses the status-get command to communicate with Kea, and therefore will only work with a version of Kea that supports status'get.
-The status-get command was introduced in Kea 1.7.3.
-At this time, Stork works with Kea version 1.7.3 and later versions only, although we intend to backport the status-get command to Kea 1.6.3.
+Stork uses the status-get command to communicate with Kea, and therefore will only work with a version of Kea that supports status-get, which was introduced in Kea 1.7.3 and backported to 1.6.3.

 Stork requires the premium Host Commands hook library to retrieve host reservations stored in an external database.
+Stork will work without the Host Commands hook, but will not be able to display host reservations.
 Stork can retrieve host reservations stored locally in the Kea configuration without any additional hook libraries.